How CMMS Can Improve Hospital Maintenance

 1. Real time notifications on maintenance requests and emergencies

 Every facility requires routine maintenance and checks to ensure that equipment and supply levels are optimal.
 A CMMS will alert users to schedule these checks and purchases.
 However, beyond these routine maintenance exercises, emergency situations do arise when equipment may expectantly fail or breakdown.
 Because patients’ lives and wellbeing depend on properly functioning healthcare facilities, it is imperative that all critical specialized equipment is operating properly.
 A breakdown in any of these (e.g., backup generators, oxygen lines, intravenous pumps, patient call systems, beds, wheelchairs, respirators, etc.) could threaten the lives of many.
-Mobile device access to CMMS makes it possible to respond immediately to emergency situations to ensure continued operation and avoid any potential risk to patients.
+Mobile CMMS makes it possible to respond immediately to emergency situations to ensure continued operation and avoid any potential risk to patients.

 2. Eliminate paper trail

 The CMMS mobile device interface makes it possible to view all work orders, reports, manuals, floor plans and other documents on a phone or tablet in the same way as a computer system can access them.
 This means there is no need for hard copies that add to the unnecessary clutter and more importantly, may result in inefficient information retention and sharing.
 With CMMS mobile device access, it is like having a virtual filing cabinet with instant access.
 Should a hard copy be necessary for any reason, a document can be printed by sending it to a remote printer or via email or text message.